Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 Most sleepwalking episodes last less than 10 minutes, but they can be longer.
 At the end of each episode, the person may wake up, or return to bed and go to sleep.

-They won't normally have any memory of it in the morning or may have patchy memory.
+They will not normally have any memory of it in the morning or may have patchy memory.
 If woken while sleepwalking, the person may feel confused and not remember what happened.

 What to do if you find someone sleepwalking